-Have you ever wished you could read minds?
+Have you ever wished you could read minds or speak without words?

-Do you wonder what it would be like to automatically know how your friends and loved ones were feeling, if they were being honest with you, or if that person you had your eye on was interested in you?
+Do you wonder what it would be like to know how your friends and loved ones were feeling automatically?

-While it may sound like something out of a sci-fi novel, recognizing the many ways that we communicate using nonverbal cues allows you to catch a glimpse into the minds of the people around you.
+While it may sound like something out of a sci-fi novel, recognizing the many ways we communicate using nonverbal cues allows you to catch a glimpse into the minds of the surrounding people.

 Learning How to Speak Without Words